Latest updates

 PFAS contamination from RAAF Base Tindal is a significant issue for the local community.
 Defence is committed to working with the Northern Territory (NT) Government to manage, remediate and monitor PFAS contamination in the area.

-The investigations found that PFAS are mostly concentrated in areas where firefighting foams were previously used, stored or disposed.
+The investigations found that PFAS are mostly concentrated in areas where firefighting foams were previously used, stored or disposed of.
 These are called source areas.
-PFAS in these locations can be found in soil and in water flowing through the source areas.
-PFAS moves in surface water flowing through drains and creeks or groundwater that flows underground through soil and rock.
+PFAS at these locations can be found in soil and in water flowing through the source areas.
+PFAS move in surface water, flowing through drains and creeks or groundwater that flows underground through soil and rock.

 Two source areas were identified on the base where PFAS was found in soil or groundwater at concentrations that required further assessment or action:

-As part of the investigations, Defence conducted a Human Health Risk Assessment and Ecological Risk Assessment.
-This assessment measured the PFAS exposure risks to people living, working and undertaking recreational activities within the management area and to local plant and animal life.
+As part of the investigations, Defence conducted a Human Health Risk Assessment and an Ecological Risk Assessment.
+These assessments measured the PFAS exposure risks to people living, working and undertaking recreational activities within the management area and to local plant and animal life.

-This assessment found that drinking bore water presents an elevated exposure risk at properties where PFAS was detected above drinking water guidelines.
+These assessments found that drinking bore water presents an elevated exposure risk at properties where PFAS were detected above drinking water guidelines.
 These properties have been contacted and are being supplied with alternative drinking water.

-More detail on Defence’s risk assessments can be found in the Human Health Risk Assessment factsheet and the Ecological Risk Assessment factsheet.
+More details on Defence’s risk assessments can be found in the Human Health Risk Assessment factsheet and the Ecological Risk Assessment factsheet under the ‘Recent reports and factsheets’ section.

-To support communities reduce their exposure to PFAS, the NT Government has issued precautionary advice for the consumption of some bushfoods in the Katherine area.
-For more information, please refer to the Northern Territory Department of Health’s Bushfoods in Katherine fact sheet (PDF 103.4 KB)
+To support reduction of community exposure to PFAS, the NT Government has issued precautionary advice for the consumption of some bushfoods in the Katherine area and also provides advice for eating fish, shellfish and crustaceans from Katherine River (between Donkey Camp Weir and Daly River) and Tindal Creek.
+For more information, please refer to the Fish and bush food containing PFAS chemicals page.

 Additional investigations